gcrobinson/Wireshark/README.md

  <br />

   <h2>Network Traffic Analysis</h2>
 This is all traffic that was captured before and stored.
 You can analyze the time, investigate the source, and destination adresses of the packets.
-You can check to see the protocol used and any other information needeD byc clicking each line to open information inside the packets.
+You can check to see the protocol used and any other information needed by clicking each line to open information inside the packets.
   <br />

 <p align="center">